Grilled Chicken Kebabs with Meyer Lemon Salsa

 - freshly ground black pepper, to taste

 - For the Meyer lemon salsa: With a sharp knife, cut all the peel and white pith from the lemons and discard.
-Working over a medium bowl, with a sharp paring knife, cut between the membranes to release the lemon segments in to the bowl.
-You want only the membranes remaining.
+Working over a medium bowl, with a sharp paring knife, cut between the membranes to release the lemon segments (aka "supremes") into the bowl.
+You want only the empty membranes remaining in your hand.
 Squeeze juice from the membranes into the bowl and discard the membranes.
-Strain juice into another bowl to remove seeds.
-Here’s a great little tutorial from bon appetit, if you’ve never done this before.
+Strain juice into another bowl; remove any seeds.
+Here’s a great tutorial, if you’ve never done this before.
 Cut segments into ¼" to ½" size pieces.

-- In a small bowl, combine lemon segments, 1 tablespoon strained lemon juice (reserve the rest for another use), cucumber, 2 tablespoons scallions, and chile in a small bowl.
-Mix well.
-Stir in sugar and salt and set aside.
+- In a small bowl, combine lemon segments, 1 tablespoon of the strained lemon juice (reserve the rest for another use), cucumber, 2 tablespoons green onion, chile, and sugar.
+Taste and add salt as desired.
+Set aside.

 Adapted from bon appetit, January 2012

 Amount Per Serving: Calories: 342Total Fat: 17gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 199mgSodium: 577mgCarbohydrates: 11gFiber: 3gSugar: 3gProtein: 42g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.